Inside U.S.A. (musical)

 Inside U.S.A. is a musical revue by Arthur Schwartz (music) and Howard Dietz (lyrics).
 It was loosely based on the book Inside U.S.A. by John Gunther.
 Sketches were written by Arnold M. Auerbach, Moss Hart, and Arnold B. Horwitt.

+After a tryout in Philadelphia at the Shubert Theatre in March 1948, the revue opened on Broadway at the New Century Theatre the following month and transferred to the Majestic Theatre in September.
+It closed in February 1949 after a total of 399 performances.
+It returned to Philadelphia in March 1949.